 The majority of contacts the TRA Office receives pertain to property taxes.
-The TRA Office sets up a case when a taxpayer contacts our office seeking assistance with a property tax assessment or collection problem or problem with the alcoholic beverage tax.
-For fiscal year 2019-20, the TRA Office conducted work on approximately 250 new cases, all relating to property taxes.
+The TRA Office sets up a case when a taxpayer contacts our office seeking assistance with a property tax assessment or collection problem, or a problem with the alcoholic beverage tax.
+For fiscal year 2020-21, the TRA Office completed work on 232 cases, all relating to property taxes.
+The cases were from taxpayers located in districts represented by all four elected State Board of Equalization members.